July 10, 2025

 Few productions in Australian history can claim the influence and ambition of Soldiers of the Cross.
 Premiering in 1900, this ground-breaking work from the Salvation Army's Limelight Department was not just a film but a multimedia spectacle that blended moving pictures, hand-coloured lantern slides, live music and stirring narration.
 It was a creative leap that set a new standard for storytelling and inspired generations of filmmakers.

 The idea for Soldiers of the Cross began with Commandant Herbert Booth and cinematographer Joseph Perry, who saw the potential for film to do more than entertain.
-“We wanted to move people, to make them feel the story in their bones,” Perry later recalled.
 The production aimed to bring to life the heroism and sacrifice of early Christian martyrs, using every tool at their disposal.

 At a time when most audiences had never seen a moving picture, the Limelight Department combined more than 200 hand-painted lantern slides with dramatic film sequences.
 Each performance was accompanied by a live orchestra and passionate narration from Booth himself.
 As one historian says in the documentary, "It was a total experience, not just a film.
 People wept, people were inspired, people left the hall changed."